Avalanche near-misses prompt warning to backcountry skiers

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

+Backcountry skiers have triggered multiple large avalanches this week, prompting the Avalanche Advisory to remind them not to underestimate the snow conditions.

-Avalanches large enough to kill, injure and bury people have been triggered in the Southern Lakes area including a 250-metre-wide avalanche that carried a skier behind the Remarkables Ski Area on Wednesday.
+Avalanches large enough to kill, injure and bury people have been triggered in the Southern Lakes area including a 250-metre-wide one that carried a skier behind the Remarkables Ski Area on Wednesday.

-Control work at local ski areas has also produced multiple small to large avalanches.
+Control work at local ski areas had also produced multiple small to large avalanches.

+The advisory said a persistent weak layer has developed in the snowpack, which meant avalanches were possible even at lower danger levels.

 Queenstown avalanche forecasters Chris Cochrane and Will Rowntree described the current snowpack conditions as a little spooky and highly variable.